WouterJ/mockery/docs/04-PHPUNIT-INTEGRATION.md

 $suite->run($result);
 ```

-If you are using PHPUnit's XML configuration approach, you can include the following to load the TestListener:
+If you are using PHPUnit's XML configuration approach, you can include the following to load the `TestListener`:
 ``` XML
 <listeners>
     <listener class="\Mockery\Adapter\Phpunit\TestListener"></listener>